manuGil/GEDSys/formalizer/README.md

 ## Deploying files on the CEP Server

-The CEP server should be configured before an geo-event can start the detection process. for this two operations are essential.
+The CEP server should be configured before a geo-event can start the detection process. for this two operations are essential.
 First, a data entry point needs to be created in the CEP server.
 This is achieved by creating a 'HTTP receiver' and an 'event stream'.
 Second, an 'execution plan', which contains detections rules, need to be created and associated with the 'event stream'.

 In runtime, those operations are executed by deploying  files to the hot directories of the CEP Server.
 For each geo-event, at list the following files should be deployed in the following order: